red1habibullah/MuMuTauTauAnalyzer/README.md

 # MuMuTauTauAnalyzer

 This framework is used to analyze the output of "MuMuTauTauTreelizer".
-It is written in standard C++/ROOT format, so is independent from CMSSW.
+It is written in standard C++/ROOT format, as is independent from CMSSW.
 It reads the vector trees of different objects (eg. muons, electrons, taus, and jets), through making customized selection scripts, and outputs of variable histograms and/or flat trees (latter TBD).